 Talcum powder lawsuits are considered product liability actions, and each state’s statute of limitations varies.
 This legislation usually lasts two to ten years.
 The majority of states have a talcum powder lawsuit deadline of two years.

-You may be eligible to file talcum powder lawsuit if you or someone else in your family was diagnosed with illness due to the frequent use of talcum powder.
+You might be eligible to file a talcum powder lawsuit if you or someone else in your family was diagnosed with an illness due to the frequent use of talcum powder.
 Fortunately, as a part of a talcum powder lawsuit, you may be qualified to file a claim for compensatory damages.
 The attorney must prove that the usage of talcum powder is the cause of the damages.
-People who use cornstarch–based baby powder are not qualified to file a lawsuit since these products are not found to contain talc particles.
+People who use cornstarch-based baby powder are not qualified to file a lawsuit since these products are not found to contain talc particles.

 Johnson & Johnson Talcum Powder Lawsuits Settlement

 Johnson & Johnson, the world’s largest marketer of baby powder, is being sued from all across the country.
 The first Johnson and Johnson baby powder lawsuit settlement was made in the federal court in 2013.
-Since 2013, several talcum powder lawsuits had been filed against the company, and a huge amount of dollars was awarded to the plaintiffs.
+Since 2013, several talcum powder lawsuits have been filed against the company, and a huge amount of dollars was awarded to the plaintiffs.